jomare1188/improved-octo-couscous/README.md

 ## Treatment Groups

-At five months of age (from transplant date), plants were divided into three experimental groups per genotype (total of six groups) (Fig. 1):
+At five months of age (from transplant date), plants were divided into three experimental groups per genotype (total of six groups).

 ### a) W (Well-watered)
 - **Treatment**: Maintained under daily irrigation